ferrnnaando/gameserver-setup/README.md

    - Go to [FiveM keymaster](https://keymaster.fivem.net/) and create one key.
 To fill in out you will need to know your public IP that can be found on webs like [whatismyippadr](https://whatismyipaddress.com/es/mi-ip)    and the host type, for this case Home Host && Vbox Ubuntu Server.*
    > ![image](https://github.com/ferrnnaando/fivem-gameserver-setup/assets/77246868/e423ce7e-844f-4617-a493-e6d8209beebe)
    > ![image](https://github.com/ferrnnaando/fivem-gameserver-setup/assets/77246868/53734d98-8bca-4863-855a-6b57571d4074)

+**4-.
+Making the core server::**

+   - For this step, we can install FileZilla and download the core from the FXServer main branch in our OS and transfer it to our VBox via Filezilla or directly doing it with git clone.
+I like to use the resources that      I have instead creating dumbs and slow roads of traffic, then lets use git.

+   - Install Git `sudo apt install`